How to Wear Soccer Shin Guards Properly: 4 Simple

 Put on your Shin Guards

-To put on your shin guards, no matter what type you are wearing, these are the general steps to take.
+To put on your shin guards, no matter what type you are wearing, follow these general steps.

 - Put on your shin guards – right in the middle of your shin between your ankle and knee